 How can I be certain that my heat exchanger really has failed?

-Service Experts’ NATE-certified technicians have received specialized training in diagnosing a cracked heat exchanger.
+Service Experts’ ACE-certified technicians have received specialized training in diagnosing a cracked heat exchanger.
 As standard practice and in addition to physically observing the presence of a hole or crack, cameras are used.
 Whenever possible, the technician will show customers the failed heat exchanger—or at least a photo of it—so they can see for themselves.
 Additionally, an expert technician will test both the home and furnace for carbon monoxide.
 A properly running furnace should not generate significant levels of carbon monoxide.
 The technician will then warn the customers of the dangers associated with the failed part and offer professional advice regarding next steps.

 What happens after an HVAC technician identifies a cracked heat exchanger?

 Once you have a confirmed diagnosis from an expert, your fundamentalquestion will likely be whether the part can be repaired or if replacement is the only option.
 Unfortunately, industry standard is that the heat exchanger must be replaced.
 In fact, the American Gas Association says that any visible crack or hole is reason for requiring replacement of the heat exchanger or furnace.